 The Cross-Cutting Guidelines cover topics such as financial management, environmental review, conflict of interest, labor standards, acquisition, relocation, fair housing, and others.
 The requirements in the Cross-Cutting Guidelines apply to all CDBG-DR/MIT-funded programs.
-The Cross-Cutting Guidelines are available as a standalone document in English and Spanish at https://recuperacion.pr.gov/en/resources/policies/ and https://recuperacion.pr.gov/recursos/politicas/.
+The Cross-Cutting Guidelines are available as a standalone document in English and Spanish at https://recuperacion.pr.gov/en/download/guias-intersectoriales/.